top of page

 If you are coming for IUD removal or replacement, and you know that your threads are not visible at the cervix (often called “lost threads”) then you will need to have an ultrasound scan to ensure that your IUD is still in the uterus before you undergo your IUD procedure.

-If you are over 40, have heavy menstrual bleeding and would like to have a hormonal IUD inserted, you will also need to have an ultrasound scan prior to the procedure.
+If you have heavy menstrual bleeding or any abnormal bleeding (e.g. bleeding in bleeding your periods) and would like to have a hormonal IUD inserted, you will also need to have an ultrasound scan prior to the procedure.
 This is so that we may exclude other causes (such as polyps) for your heavy menstrual bleeding.

 IUD Fact Sheet Download - Clinic 66, Chatswood